 Dates and registration for the Involvement Fairs can be found on Monarch Link.

 This session is for active members/officers of recognized student organizations.
 Whether your organization is new or you are new to the responsibilities of managing a student organization on the ODU campus, you will learn the essentials from this one hour workshop.

 Orientations occur throughout the year - review the dates/times and register for a session using Monarch Link.

 These one-hour sessions are a forum for student organizations to join each other in planning, networking, voicing concerns, seeking resources or simply sharing information.
 Each session will have a centralized topic to guide conversation.
 However, the time spent in the session will be focused on providing Presidents an opportunity to network and collaborate on ideas and problem-solving.

 *In the event the there is a schedule conflict, Presidents are also encouraged to send an officers to represent the organization.
-Please RSVP via Monarch Link.
+Review the dats/times and RSVP for a session via Monarch Link.

 Current student organization officers are encouraged to register and attend the Monarch Leaders Retreat.
 The retreat provides participants the opportunity to further explore their personal leadership style and develop strategies to effectively lead others.
 Participants will have the opportunity to connect with other student leaders, faculty, and staff on campus.

 The retreat includes team building activities, a networking dinner and panel, and much more!
 Students will leave the retreat having explored their own leadership style, identified effective leadership strategies, and examined student leadership at ODU.

 Learn more by visiting the Monarch Leaders Retreat page.